Most Popilar Things to Do in Kauai, Hawaii

-Planning your vacation to Hawaii?
-Leave plenty of room in your itinerary for the best things to do in Kauai.
-This popular Hawaiian island is famous for its beautiful beaches, spectacular mountains, and, of course, the beautiful Na Pali Coast.
+Planning a vacation to Hawaii?
+Make sure to leave room in your itinerary to explore all the fun things to do in Kauai.
+Located at the western end of the archipelago, this popular Hawaiian island is famous for its beautiful beaches, spectacular mountains, and, of course, the beautiful Na Pali Coast.
+Whether you want to dazzle at natural wonders like rainforests and canyons shaped by ancient volcanoes or spend time swimming and snorkeling in its pristine waters, plan your adventure with this complete Kauai attractions guide!

 Waimea Canyon State Park

-You’ll find no shortage of epic things to see & do in Kauai, but Waimea Canyon State Park promises to be among the most memorable.
-A mix of lush greens and dense oranges, the canyon will have you blinking twice as you gaze upon it.
+There’s no shortage of epic scenery in Kauai, but Waimea Canyon State Park promises to be among the most memorable for travelers visiting this beautiful Hawaiian island.
+A mix of lush greens and dense oranges, the canyon will leave you in awe as you gaze upon it.

 Waimea Canyon State Park

 There’s a reason Waimea Canyon is known as the Grand Canyon of the Pacific.
-Its deep valleys cut through the rugged mountains for 14 miles, 3,600 feet deep below the tallest peak.
-Dotted across the rich cliffside are several jaw-dropping waterfalls, tumbling endlessly down the canyon.
+Its deep valleys cut through the rugged mountains for 14 miles, 3,600 feet below the tallest peak.
+Several jaw-dropping waterfalls dot the rich cliffside, tumbling endlessly down the canyon.

 There are several ways to explore Waimea Canyon State Park.
 You can appreciate the spectacular scenery from one of the many viewpoints along the epic Kok’e Road.
 But for the adventurers among us, head out on the 2-mile Cliff Trail that takes you to the edge of the canyon.